 The mouth of the Thames, in the south eastern corner of the UK, is one of the country’s largest inlets and a major shipping route in and out of London.

-The coast is home to a diverse mix of industry, human habitation and leisure, all co-existing with the natural environment and abundant wildlife.
+The coast is home to a diverse mix of industry, human habitation and leisure, all co-existing with the natural environment and varied wildlife.
 Different communities, with different relationships to the estuary, live, work and play here.
 Edgelands, marshes and mudflats rub shoulders with amusement arcades, power stations and wartime relics.

 I’ve lived in Southend, on the estuary, all my life.
 When I was a child I took the seaside for granted but now I’m older I can appreciate how the coastline contributes to the identity of the entire area.